renathanobre/CypressCucumber/README.md

 npm run cypress
 ```

-## Deliverables
-Clone this repo, and complete the scenario outlined in this project.
-Once you complete the scenario submit to us a repository (send us a github link) with the completed automation.

 ## Data Test Selectors
-We use data-test-selectors, they should be present on all relevant elements, use them rather than classes/ids to select test elements.
+We use data-test-selectors, they are present on all relevant elements, used them rather than classes/ids to select test elements.

 ```javascript
 cy.get('[data-test-rd-ui-button="primary"]').click();